 Should my First-Year Course (FYC) be in the department in which I plan to major?
 Not necessarily.
 The most important consideration in selecting First-Year Courses is interest in the material.
-It is understandable the courses that most excite you are also those in departments where you might major but you should not feel constrained by that future decision.
+It is understandable the courses you find most exciting are those in departments where you might major but you should not feel constrained by that future decision.
 Every year students discover through their FYC a field of study they had not been aware of in high school.
 So be bold and adventurous in choosing your courses.
 Learning about new fields and broadening your horizons is at the heart of a liberal arts education.

 Can I change my FYC?
 Once you are placed in an FYC, changes cannot be accommodated.
 That is why we want you to be comfortable with any of the FYCs on your list.

-How do I register for the non-FYC portion of my Fall 2022 schedule?
-The on-line registration system will be open from August 1- August 24.
-You may make adjustments to your schedule throughout that period.
+How do I register for the non-FYC portion of my Fall 2023 schedule?
+The college will complete the non-FYC portion of your Fall 2023 schedule based on the course preferences you submit.
 You will also have the opportunity to make changes to your schedule during orientation when you meet with your FYC professor for advising.
 In addition, there is a drop/add period at the beginning of each semester during which you can change your schedule.
 Changes during drop/add requires permission of the instructor of the course you want to add.
 The only course that cannot be changed is your FYC.

 I have no idea what I want to major in.
 How should I choose my courses?
 The beauty of a liberal arts degree is you are required to take courses in each of our divisions.
 Use this first semester to explore different departments that sound interesting.
 The most common way for incoming students to decide on a major is by taking courses.
 Since there are areas of study available in college that weren’t available in high school, being “undecided” is actually to your benefit.
 About one-third of incoming Macalester students are uncertain of a major, and another third change their minds after discovering all the possibilities.
 So be bold and adventurous in choosing your courses.
 It’s the best way to learn about yourself and our curriculum.

 Do you have sample schedules I should consult as I construct my desired course list?
 While most departments and programs provide recommendations for first-years interested in exploring their courses, in only a few cases, mainly the natural sciences, must these recommendations be acted upon in the first semester.
 Most majors require between nine and eleven courses, allowing plenty of room for exploration before declaring the major.
-If you have some majors in mind, reviewing Department and Program Recommendations for First-Year Students is a good idea.
+If you have some majors in mind, reviewing the guidance here is a good idea.
 Otherwise, taking courses from various departments you find interesting is the best way to pick your classes for your first semester.
 You do want to think about balancing types of courses, so you don’t have four courses that are heavy reading/writing courses, or four that are all quantitative, or four that have labs.
-Because you will need to take courses in all four of our divisions before you graduate, having a diverse course schedule also ensures you are making progress on degree requirements while you are exploring the curriculum.
+Because you will need to take courses in all four of our divisions before you graduate, having a diverse course schedule also ensures you make progress on degree requirements while you explore the curriculum.